sanoylab/sanoylab/README.md

       </a>
     </td>
     <td valign="middle">
-      Jobs across the UN and international development sector, aggregated from agencies, funds, and programmes into one searchable feed.
+      UN Job Zone: Jobs across the UN and international development sector, aggregated from agencies, funds, and programmes into one searchable feed.
     </td>
   </tr>
 </table>